 A Master's of Environmental Health is an ideal postgraduate program that helps students develop the skill to understand, critically evaluate, avoid and solve various environmental issues to protect and promote the health and well-being of the community.

 Graduate Diploma in Environmental Health Practice - Flinders University

 Graduate Diploma of Environmental Health Practice – Swinburne University

 Graduate Diploma of Environmental Health - The University of Tasmania

 6. How Much Does An Environmental Health Officer Earn In Australia?

-According to Pay Scale, the average environmental health officer’s salary in Australia is AU$75,133 per year, or an hourly equivalent to AU$39.55.
-Experience is a huge factor that influences an environmental health officer’s salary.
+According to Pay Scale, the average environmental health officer's salary in Australia is AU$75,133 per year, or an hourly equivalent of AU$39.55.
+Experience is a huge factor that influences an environmental health officer's salary.